-Note to Applicant: Prepare a mitigation plan to minimize street use during excavation and construction (i.e. consideration to the building design or sourcing adjacent private property to construct from) and be aware that a minimum 60 days lead time for any major crane erection / removal or slab pour that requires additional street use beyond the already identified project street use permissions.
+Note to Applicant: Prepare a mitigation plan to minimize street use during excavation & construction (i.e. consideration to the building design or sourcing adjacent private property to construct from) and be aware that a minimum 60 days lead time for any major crane erection/removal or slab pour that requires additional street use beyond the already identified project street use permissions.

-- 1.6 Provision of any gas service to connect directly to the building without any portion of the service connection above grade within the road right of way. - 1.7 Design development to improve access and design of bicycle parking by: - (a) Demonstration of stair-free access route from Class A bicycle storage to reach the outside.

-Note to Applicant: Stair ramps are not generally acceptable.

-- 1.8 Provision of the following information as part of the architectural drawing submission at the development permit stage to facilitate a complete Transportation review: - (a) Provide a complete tech table showing the calculations for the minimum required parking, loading, bicycle spaces and the number of spaces being provided. - (b) Identify all types of parking and loading spaces by number and labelling individually.

-- (c) Dimension all column encroachments into parking stalls. - (d) Identify all columns in the parking layouts. - (e) Dimension all typical parking spaces. - (f) Dimension additional setbacks for parking spaces due to columns and walls. - (g) Dimension maneuvering aisles and the drive aisles at the parkade entrance and all gates. - (h) Provide section drawings showing elevations and minimum vertical clearances for parking levels, loading bays, ramps and security gates.

-Note to Applicant: These clearances must consider mechanical projections and built obstructions.
+- 1.6 Provision of any gas service to connect directly to the building without any portion of the service connection above grade within the road right of way. - 1.7 Design development to improve access and design of bicycle parking by: - (a) Demonstration of stair-free access route from Class A bicycle storage to reach the outside. - Note to Applicant: Refer to 6.3.6 of the Parking By-law.
+Stair ramps are not generally acceptable. - 1.8 Provision of the following information as part of the architectural drawing submission at the development permit stage to facilitate a complete Transportation review: - (a) Submit a complete tech table showing the calculations for the minimum required parking, loading, bicycle spaces and the number of spaces being provided. - (b) Identify all types of parking and loading spaces by numbering and labelling individually. - (c) Dimension any/all column encroachments into parking stalls. - (d) Identify all columns in the parking layouts. - (e) Dimension all typical parking spaces. - (f) Dimension additional setbacks for parking spaces due to columns and walls. - (g) Dimension manoeuvring aisles and the drive aisles at the parkade entrance and all gates. - (h) Submit section drawings showing elevations and minimum vertical clearances for parking levels, loading bays, ramps, and security gates. - Note to Applicant: These clearances must consider mechanical projections and built obstructions. - (i) Identify areas of minimum vertical clearances on parking levels.

-- (i) Identify areas of minimum vertical clearances on parking levels. - (j) Provide design elevations on both sides of the ramps and drive aisles at all breakpoints, loading bays, accessible spaces and at all entrances.
+(j) Identify design elevations on both sides of the ramps and drive aisles at all breakpoints, loading bays, accessible spaces, and at all entrances.